Eisteddfod: Contests

-According to Morris, "When Welsh poets speak of free verse, they mean forms like the sonnet or the ode, which obey the same rules as English poesy.
-Strict Metres verse still honours the immensely complex rules laid down for correct poetic composition 600 years ago."

-During these ceremonies, according to Morris, "the whole assembly seems to turn towards the Grand Pavilion, claimed to be the largest movable structure in the world.
-Multitudes jam its doors then, as cameras swing about its gantries, and the worthies of the Gorsedd of the Isle of Britain, robed in green, white, and blue, are unloaded from buses at its entrance."

-Before the Archdruid of the Gorsedd reveals the identity of the winning poet, the Corn Gwlad (a trumpet) blares to the east, west, north, and south to symbolically call the people together from the four corners of Wales.
+At the National Eisteddfod, the Archdruid of the Gorsedd reveals the identity of the winning poet after the Corn Gwlad (a trumpet) has sounded to the east, west, north, and south to symbolically call the people together from the four corners of Wales.
 The Gorsedd Prayer is then recited.
-Flanked by his fellow members of the Gorsedd in ceremonial Neo-Druidic robes, as well as the Herald, the Recorder, and the Swordbearer, the Archdruid partially withdraws the Great Sword from its sheath three times, and asks, "A oes heddwch?" ('Is there peace?'), to which the assembly replies, "Heddwch" ('Peace').
-The Great Sword is then driven fully back into its sheath, and is never drawn again until the next eisteddfod the following year.
+Flanked by his fellow members of the Gorsedd, as well as the Herald, the Recorder and the Swordbearer, the Archdruid partially withdraws the Great Sword from its sheath three times, and asks, "A oes heddwch?", to which the assembly replies, "Heddwch".
+The Great Sword is then driven back into its sheath.
 "Green clad elves come dancing in", escorting a young local married woman, who presents the Horn of Plenty to the Archdruid and urges him to drink of the 'wine of welcome'.
-A young girl presents him with a basket of 'flowers from the land and soil of Wales' and a floral dance is performed, based on a pattern of flower gathering from the fields.
+A young girl presents him with a basket of 'flowers from the land and soil of Wales' and a floral dance is performed.

-According to Morris, "Harps play.
-Children sing.
-The tension mounts, for nobody in that immense audience yet knows who is to be the recipient of all this honour.
-The winning poet is somewhere among them, but first he must be found."

 The Archdruid then asks one of the judges to comment on the winning entry and explain the reasons why it was chosen.
-After the judge does so, the Archdruid thanks the judge for his or her, "excellent adjudication".
-The Archdruid then announces that if the poet or writer whose awdl, pryddest, or essay was submitted under a certain pen name is present, then he or she is stand up.
+The Archdruid then announces that if the poet or writer whose awdl, pryddest, or essay was submitted under a certain pen name is present, then he or she is to stand up.